apache/datasketches-website/docs/Community/KDD_Tutorial_Summary.md

     under the License.
 -->

-# Data Sketching for Real Time Analytics: \nTheory and Practice
+# Data Sketching for Real Time Analytics:<br>Theory and Practice

 ## Abstract